cncf/xds/proposals/TP1-xds-transport-next.md

 context.
 In addition, resource names support a notion of named authority, namespace delegation and failover.

-An distinction between resource singletons and collections is also included in the transport protocol.
+A distinction between resource singletons and collections is also included in the transport protocol.
 This formalizes some of the loose conventions that Envoy's use of xDS had established and allows for generalization for use cases such as [LEDS](https://github.com/envoyproxy/envoy/issues/10373).
 These changes